top of page

 Hilla Afargan-Gerstman, PhD

-Starting in January 2025, I will begin leading my own research project as an Ambizione Fellow at the University of Bern, supported by a four-year fellowship from the Swiss National Science Foundation (SNSF).
+I am leading a research project as an Ambizione Fellow at the University of Bern, supported by a four-year fellowship from the Swiss National Science Foundation (SNSF).

 RESEARCH FOCUS